-Fondazione Campania dei Festival was created in 2007 following a Tender issued by MIBACT, the Ministry of Cultural Heritage, Activities and Tourism.
-The previous presidents are Rachele Furfaro (2007-2010), Caterina Miraglia (2011-2014), Luigi Grispello (2015-2017).
-Since 2018 Alessandro Barbano has been President.
+Fondazione Campania dei Festival was created in 2007 following a Call issued by MIBACT, the Italian Ministry of Cultural Heritage, Activities and Tourism.
+Former presidents are Rachele Furfaro (2007-2010), Caterina Miraglia (2011-2014), Luigi Grispello (2015-2017).
+Current president is Alessandro Barbano (since 2018).

-The Fondazione also supported, promoted, and organized the Cantieri Viviani (2016-2018) and Totò, l’arte e l’umanità (2017) projects, which involved several local artists, scholars, and cultural institutions celebrating the works of the two important Neapolitan talents.
+Fondazione also supported, promoted, and organized the Cantieri Viviani (2016-2018) and Totò, l’arte e l’umanità (2017) projects, which involved several local artists, scholars, and cultural institutions celebrating the works of the two important Neapolitan talents.

-In 2017, Fondazione Campania dei Festival also launched the Dramma antico alle Terme di Baia, an event that immortalizes the historical and natural heritage of the Baia Archaeological Park via ancient theatre performances.
-That same year the Fondazione supported and organized the Sipari aperti.
-Festival degli altri mondi in collaboration with the Council for Culture of the city of Avellino.
-The project supported city theatre focusing on social themes and was aimed at improving the theatre’s cultural offer.
+In 2017, Fondazione Campania dei Festival also launched “Dramma antico alle Terme di Baia”, an event that captures the historical and natural heritage of Baia Archaeological Park via ancient theatre performances.
+That same year, Fondazione supported and organized “Sipari aperti.
+Festival degli altri mondi” in collaboration with the Avellino’s Council for Culture.
+The project supported city theatre focusing on social themes and was aimed at improving theatre’s cultural offer.

 The Cultural and Tourism General Unit invited Fondazione Campania dei Festival to create a digital archive of live performing arts within the innovative Ecosistema digitale della cultura in Campania (Digital Ecosystem of Culture in Campania) platform.
-The Move to cloud project assigned the Fondazione the institutional leadership to establish a media library that will represent and promote the performing arts sector of Campania.
+The Move to cloud project assigned Fondazione with the institutional leadership to establish a media library that will represent and promote the performing arts sector of Campania.

 In 2019 Adotta un filosofo was launched.
 The project’s mission, curated by Massimo Adinolfi, was to promote high school lectures on the theme of Europe, held by twenty philosophy professors and scholars.
 About eighty institutes from Campania region joined the initiative, whose success prompted the Fondazione to launch a second edition on “Law” in 2020.
 Since 2022 the project name changed into “Adopt a philosopher + a scientist”.